-So you just bought plane tickets.
-You’ve already got your trusty suitcase and now you’re wondering what to pack for your Vegas trip.
-Make sure you bring these items so you’re worry-free while you’re here in Las Vegas.
+So you just booked your plane tickets and now you’re wondering what to pack for your Vegas trip.
+Make sure you bring these items so you’re worry-free on your vacation!

 The American Academy of Dermatology recommends a sunscreen that’s at least SPF 30, water resistant, and provides broad-spectrum coverage.
 Remember to re-apply every two hours or when you get wet.

-So you want to look cute and wear 3-inch heels.
-Or you want to wear fancy leather brown shoes ala Leonardo DiCaprio from The Great Gatsby.
-You will definitely look cute in those, but your feet will hate you.
+So you want to wear 3-inch heels or your new fancy (and stiff) leather oxfords.
+You’ll definitely look striking in those, but your feet will hate you.

 The Las Vegas Strip is about three miles, starting from Mandalay Bay to Encore.
 Walking the Strip will take about one hour one-way, assuming you don’t make any stops (which is hard to do amidst all the good distractions).
 Think about that the next time you go shopping for your Vegas outfits.
 You need at least one comfy shoe.